Lucia Bronzetti vs. Kateryna Baindl: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Lucia Bronzetti vs. Kateryna Baindl Trends and Insights

-- Through 32 matches over the past 12 months (across all court types), Bronzetti has played 21.2 games per match and won 47.3% of them.
+- Bronzetti has played 32 matches over the past year (across all court types), and 21.2 games per match.

-- In her 16 matches on hard courts over the past year, Bronzetti has played an average of 22.0 games.
+- On hard courts, Bronzetti has played 16 matches over the past 12 months, totaling 22.0 games per match while winning 45.2% of games.

-- Baindl is averaging 22.3 games per match in her 24 matches played in the past year across all court types, winning 47.0% of those games.
+- Baindl is averaging 22.3 games per match in her 24 matches played in the past year across all court surfaces, winning 47.0% of those games.

-- Through 14 matches on hard courts in the past year, Baindl has averaged 22.9 games per match and 9.7 games per set, winning 46.6% of those games.
+- On hard courts, Baindl has played 14 matches and averaged 22.9 games per match and 9.7 games per set.

 - Bronzetti and Baindl have matched up one time dating back to 2015, in the Courmayeur Ladies Open Round of 32.
-Baindl was victorious in that matchup 6-1, 6-3.
+Baindl won that matchup 6-1, 6-3.

-- Baindl and Bronzetti have played two sets, and Baindl has emerged with the edge, claiming victory in all of them.
+- In two head-to-head sets between Baindl and Bronzetti, Baindl has yet to lose one.

-- Baindl has taken 12 games (75.0% win rate) against Bronzetti, who has secured four games.
+- Baindl and Bronzetti have faced off in 16 total games, with Baindl taking 12 and Bronzetti capturing four.

-- In their one match against each other, Bronzetti and Baindl are averaging 16 games and two sets.
+- In one head-to-head match, Bronzetti and Baindl have averaged 16.0 games and 2.0 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.